twhetzel/smartapi-profiler/README.md

 resources whose values match the pattern of this keypath.
 Matching resources are displayed as resources with a pattern match.

+The application is used together with the smartAPI Editor and submits data to the `responseDataType` field of the Editor.

 ## Dependencies
 * Python 2.7 and above or 3.x
 * Tornado